Terradue/doc-developer-sandbox/source/start/principles.rst

 |           |                       |                                                           |  the default value)		|               |                               |                    |
 +-----------+-----------------------+-----------------------------------------------------------+-------------------------------+---------------+-------------------------------+--------------------+

+..
+SEE ALSO:: The Application Descriptor file is described in :doc:`/reference/application`

-.. tip:: Check that your application descriptor file is well formed with the :doc:`ciop-appcheck </reference/man/ciop-appcheck>` utility
+..
+TIP:: Check that your application descriptor file is well formed with the :doc:`ciop-appcheck </reference/man/ciop-appcheck>` utility